qmk/qmk_firmware/keyboards/splitkb/kyria/keymaps/lw/readme.md

 Bus 001 Device 034: ID 03eb:2ff4 Atmel Corp. atmega32u4 DFU bootloader
 ...
 ```
 If the bootloader is not visible, press the reset button of the microcontroller.
-The bootloader should be visible when running the `lsusb` command again.
+The bootloader should become visible when running the `lsusb` command again.

 The microcontroller can now be flashed:
 ```bash